Follow your intuition - The number one tool

 The third key component of human development rests on the command over resources needed for a decent living.
 It is perhaps the most difficult to measure simply.
-It requires data on access to land, credit, income, participation and other resources.
-We believe that by enabling people to document their own fight against climate change, for example, or the abuses that their habitat suffers, we increased the understanding about the need of a resource based economy, where wealth and consequences and more equally shared.
+It requires data on access to land, credit, income, participation, and other resources.
+We believe that by enabling people to document their own fight against climate change, for example, or the abuses that their habitat suffers, we increased the understanding of the need for a resource-based economy, where wealth and consequences and more equally shared.

 MoonLeaks aims to promote human development through creative expression, while fighting abuse against animals and nature.
 Join us.

 Sign in or become a MoonLeaks member to join the conversation.